tensorflow/tfx/tfx/orchestration/experimental/kubernetes/README.md

 the [Google Kubernetes Engine Quickstart Guide ](https://cloud.google.com/kubernetes-engine/docs/quickstart).

-## Step 2: Set up Jupyter Notebook Service and Mysql MLMD
+## Step 2: Set up Jupyter Notebook Service and MySQL MLMD

 First, ensure that you are in the base TFX directory.
-Use the following command to deploy the defualt Jupyter Notebook and MySql resources:
+Use the following command to deploy the default Jupyter Notebook and MySQL resources:
 ```
 kubectl apply -k tfx/orchestration/experimental/kubernetes/yaml/
 ```